Florida Tourism Statistics for 2021

 Total visitor numbers to Florida in 2019 were over 131 million of which over 116 million were domestic travellers from the United States.
 This represented a 3.8% increase on 2018.

 Looking at the 2019 international numbers (2018 figures in brackets):

 Overseas tourists showed a 0.1% increase compared to 2018.

 In prior years, the United Kingdom (UK) was always top of the international tourist list behind Canada but in 2011 the UK at 1.3 million was knocked off the second spot by Brazil with 1.5 million visitors.
 Brazil has now slipped back to third place behind the UK.

 Comparing these figures from as far back as 2010, the biggest gains in percentage terms came from emerging markets like Mexico, Argentina, Venezuela and Brazil reflecting the impact of the economic downturn in Western Europe.

 The breakdown for 2009 was an estimated 71.2 million domestic (US) visitors plus a further 2.6 million from Canada.

 Visitors from the United Kingdom were in third spot with 1.2 million down 12% on 2008 whereas Brazil was in fourth place with 0.7 million, up 29%.
 In 2010 Brazil’s visitor numbers topped the 1 million mark.

 Tourists spend over $60 billion per annum in Florida bringing in nearly $4 billion in sales tax revenues (a quarter of all sales tax revenues) and creating over 1 million jobs in the tourist industry.

-To cater for this increase in Brazilian visitors, all the main theme parks are now employing Portuguese speaking workers and have launched web sites in Portuguese.
+To cater for this increase in Brazilian visitors, all the main theme parks started employing Portuguese-speaking workers and launched websites in Portuguese.